alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

-This is best done by means of considerations of spatial statistics, both to determine the extent to which spatial patterns of defective pixels can be accounted for by quantifiable independent random variation and also in describing departures from spatial randomness in ways which are suggestive of possible explanations (for example, stress due to screen attachment, or failure at pixel level of data readout).
+This is best done by means of considerations of spatial statistics, both to determine the extent to which spatial patterns of defective pixels can be accounted for by quantifiable independent random variation and also by describing departures from spatial randomness in ways which are suggestive of possible explanations (for example, stress due to screen attachment, or failure at pixel level of data readout).
 Methods of spatial statistics are crucial for this task: @ChiuStoyanKendallMecke-2013